clay/clay-kiln/behaviors/README.md

 ### Field Properties

-Besides `_has` (which is an array of behaviors), there are certain properties that fields can have, no matter what behaviors they use.
+Besides `_has` (which is an array of behaviors), fields can have certain properties.
 These are prefixed with underscores.

 * **_label:** This is a human-readable label that will be used by the pre-publishing validators, and can also be consumed by the `label` behavior
 * **_display:** This specifies what kind of form the field should use.
 The options are `inline`, `overlay` (the default), and `settings` (to only display in the component settings form)